 - The lab is not a latex free environment.
 If you are allergic or sensitive to latex you must notify the faculty and the lab staff so proper precautions can be taken.
-Please see the Latex Policy in the Nursing Student Handbook for further information. - No food or drinks are allowed in the simulation labs at any time. - Personal items (backpacks, coats, purses) should not be placed on the beds, bedside tables, or equipment. - All trash should be properly disposed.
+Please see the Latex Policy in the Nursing Student Handbook for further information. - No food or drinks are allowed in the simulation labs at any time. - Personal items (backpacks, coats, purses) should be placed in lockers. - All trash should be properly disposed.
 Do not leave on tables, beds, or floors. - All sharps are to be placed in needle boxes/sharps containers.
 Please notify lab staff or faculty when the container is full.
-Do not attempt to place a sharp in a full container.
+Do not attempt to place a sharp in a full container. - No sitting or lying on beds, exam tables, stretchers, wheelchairs, and/or table tops unless required as part of the lab experience.

-- No sitting or lying on beds, exam tables, stretchers, wheelchairs, and/or table tops unless required as part of the lab experience. - Place all wet linens on a drying rack.
+• Inform lab personnel of all wet linens.
 Do not place them in the soiled linen carts until completely dry.